-Chinese Dogwood features showy clusters of white flowers with white bracts held atop the branches in late spring.
-It features an abundance of magnificent pink berries from early to mid fall.
-It has bluish-green deciduous foliage.
+China Girl Chinese Dogwood features showy clusters of creamy white flowers with creamy white bracts held atop the branches from late spring to early summer.
+It features an abundance of magnificent crimson berries from early to mid fall.
+It has green deciduous foliage.
 The pointy leaves turn an outstanding brick red in the fall.
 The peeling gray bark adds an interesting dimension to the landscape.